-United Kingdom (UK) is one of the top countries with the highest number of international students.
-The UK has world-famous academic institutes like the University of Cambridge, University of Oxford, University of Manchester, The Imperial College, London, and University College, London, etc.
+The United Kingdom (UK) is one of the top countries with the highest number of international students.
+The UK has world-famous academic institutes like the University of Cambridge, the University of Oxford, the University of Manchester, The Imperial College, London, and University College, London, etc.

-Studying in the UK although is a very good decision but it comes at a high cost which includes a high cost of course fees and living expenses as well.
-But an International student is also allowed to work part-time in order to cover some of the expenses during their studies.
-Not only a job helps you earn some money for covering expenses but also develops skills and brings experience with itself over a period of time.
+Studying in the UK is a very good decision it comes at a high cost which includes a high cost of course fees and living expenses as well.
+But an International student is also allowed to work part-time to cover some of the expenses during their studies.
+Not only a job helps you earn some money for covering expenses but also develops skills and brings experience with itself over some time.

 Restrictions and Regulations on Working Part-time during studies for an International Student:

 An International student is required to follow a certain set of rules and regulations while working part-time on a student visa.
 Keep in mind the following rules when you are here in the United Kingdom on a student visa: